Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 15% discount

-After lunch we walked along the promenade admiring the Faraglioni and hired a boat tour that took us to see them up closer.
-The captain and his wife, kindly, offered juice to us and the other couple of Italians who had taken the tour.
-They told us the myth of Ulysses and the Cyclops, and they showed us the cave where the legend develops.
+In our case we were very lucky with the chosen tour (the first one we saw when arriving at the port).
+The captain and his wife were very friendly and offered juice to us and the other couple of Italians who had taken the tour.
+They told us the myth of Ulysses and the Cyclopes and showed us the cave where the legend develops.

 LEGEND OF THE CYCLOPES

 The Odyssey of Homer says that Ulysses arrived in his boat at the Isole dei Ciclopi, where they found a cave full of food and drink.
 The Ulysses’ men and he began to eat a good feast.

 When the one-eyed giant had already devoured several of the intruders, Ulysses gave him the strongest of wines to drink.
 Drunk, Polyphemus asked him his name and he said he was “Nobody.”
 At the moment Polyphemus fell into a very deep sleep due to alcohol; that moment Ulysses and the survivors took advantage to put a branch in the single eye, leaving him blind.
 Because of the pain, Polyphemus awoke and began to scream that nobody had attacked him.
 The rest of the Cyclops on hearing it thought he would be drunk or crazy and they did not come to help him.

 The next morning the giant took his sheep to graze.
 As he was blind he touched the back of each sheep to see that none of Odysseus’ men rode them.
 However he was overlooked touching his wombs, where Ulysses and the others clung to escape.
 Realizing the trap Polyphemus burned in anger.
 He took giant stones and threw them trying to bring down the ship in which Ulysses was trying to flee.

 According to Greek mythology the Faraglioni of Aci Trezza is nothing other than the stones that Polyphemus threw against the boat of Ulysses.